Wednesday, March 26, 2025

 Today, I look at the crooked scar with a fondness, allowing the childhood memories of play and providence to warm me It has become physical proof of what transpired on that day.

 Over the years, I have acquired other scars, though these are of the invisible sort.
-Most of these stem from my own rebellion, but some were caused by others.
+Most of these stem from my own rebellion, though some were caused by others.
 These old wounds are part of who I am; they are mile markers of where I have been, what I have done and (hopefully) how much I have learned from my mistakes.
-Yes, they are scars, but they are my scars.

 "Surely he took up our pain and bore our suffering, yet we considered him punished by God, stricken by him, and afflicted.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed."
 Isaiah 53: 4, 5